Australian Army: Colours, standards and guidons

-Infantry, and some other combat units of the Australian Army carry flags called the Queen's Colour and the Regimental Colour, known as "the Colours".
+Infantry, and some other combat units of the Australian Army carry flags called the King's Colour and the Regimental Colour, known as "the Colours".
 Armoured units carry Standards and Guidons – flags smaller than Colours and traditionally carried by Cavalry, Lancer, Light Horse and Mounted Infantry units.
 The 1st Armoured Regiment is the only unit in the Australian Army to carry a Standard, in the tradition of heavy armoured units.
 Artillery units' guns are considered to be their Colours, and on parade are provided with the same respect.
 Non-combat units (combat service support corps) do not have Colours, as Colours are battle flags and so are only available to combat units.
 As a substitute, many have Standards or Banners.
 Units awarded battle honours have them emblazoned on their Colours, Standards and Guidons.
 They are a link to the unit's past and a memorial to the fallen.
 Artillery do not have Battle Honours – their single Honour is "Ubique" which means "Everywhere" – although they can receive Honour Titles.

 The Army is the guardian of the National Flag and as such, unlike the Royal Australian Air Force, does not have a flag or Colours.
 The Army, instead, has a banner, known as the Army Banner.
-To commemorate the centenary of the Army, the Governor General Sir William Deane, presented the Army with a new Banner at a parade in front of the Australian War Memorial on 10 March 2001.
+To commemorate the centenary of the Army, the Governor-General Sir William Deane, presented the Army with a new Banner at a parade in front of the Australian War Memorial on 10 March 2001.
 The banner was presented to the Regimental Sergeant Major of the Army (RSM-A), Warrant Officer Peter Rosemond.

 The Army Banner bears the Australian Coat of Arms on the obverse, with the dates "1901–2001" in gold in the upper hoist.
-The reverse bears the "rising sun" badge of the Australian Army, flanked by seven campaign honours on small gold-edged scrolls: South Africa, World War I, World War II, Korea, Malaya-Borneo, South Vietnam, and Peacekeeping.
+The reverse bears the Rising Sun badge of the Australian Army, flanked by seven campaign honours on small gold-edged scrolls: South Africa, World War I, World War II, Korea, Malaya-Borneo, South Vietnam, and Peacekeeping.
 The banner is trimmed with gold fringe, has gold and crimson cords and tassels, and is mounted on a pike with the usual British royal crest finial.

 Personnel

 Strength

-As of June 2018 the Army had a strength of 47,338 personnel: 29,994 permanent (regular) and 17,346 active reservists (part-time); all of whom are volunteers.
-In addition, the Standby Reserve has another 12,496 members (as of 2009).
-As of 2018, women make up 14.3% of the Army – well on track to reach its current goal of 15% by 2023.
-The number of women in the Australian military has increased since 2011 (10%), with the announcement that women would be allowed to serve in frontline combat roles by 2016.
+As of June 2022 the Army had 28,387 permanent (regular) members and 20,742 reservists (part-time); all of whom are volunteers.
+As of June 2022, women made up 15.11% of the Army, with a target set for 18% 2025.
+Gender based restrictions for frontline combat or training roles were lifted in January 2013.
+Also as of June 2022, Indigenous Australians made up 3.7% of the Army.